The Tasmanian Government is committed to making information accessible to all members of the Tasmanian community.

 Web content accessibility

-Our aim is to be compliant to Level AA of the Web Content Accessibility Guidelines Version 2.1 (WCAG 2.1) (external link) standard with some of our content already accessible to level triple A standard of the guidelines.
+Our aim is to be compliant to Level AA of the Web Content Accessibility Guidelines Version 2.1 (WCAG 2.1) standard with some of our content already accessible to level triple A standard of the guidelines.

 This website is fully functional for all modern visual browsers, text-only browsers, screen readers, and mobile devices, and has been found to operate optimally in the latest two versions of Google Chrome, Microsoft Edge, Apple Safari, and Mozilla Firefox.
 Most of these browsers update themselves to the latest versions automatically.